Changing Your Marital Status

 - marriage certificate and Statement of Marital Status form

-- spouse’s birth certificate
+- spouse’s birth certificate, driver’s licence or passport

 - notify OPTrust if you are changing your surname